pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  :value: 105

  This message is sent whenever the user adjusts the number of X-Plane aircraft models.
-You must use :py:func:`countPlanes` to find out how many planes are now available.
+You must use :py:func:`countAircraft` to find out how many planes are now available.
 This message will only be sent in XP7 and higher because in XP6 the number of aircraft is not user-adjustable.